Kinematics of Stellar Streams from Globular Clusters Depend on Black Hole Retention and Star Mass: A Selection Effect for Dark Matter Inference: Summary and Future Work

-An important caveat to our conclusions is that we limited our analysis to GCs on circular orbits in the MW.
-GCs subject to strongly fluctuating tides would have enhanced tidal stripping from the GC's halo, which could conceivably wash out the $m$--$\sigma$ correlation from dynamics in the GC's core.
+An important caveat to our conclusions is that we limited our analysis to GCs on circular orbits in a smooth, static MW potential.
+Interactions with baryonic and DM substructure in a more realistic MW potential would enhance stream $\sigma$ regardless of $m$, so should leave the the $m$--$\sigma$ correlation intact.
+However, GCs subject to strongly fluctuating tides (e.g., from eccentric GC orbits or rapid evolution in the MW potential) would exhibit enhanced tidal stripping from the GC's halo, which could conceivably wash out the $m$--$\sigma$ correlation from dynamics in the GC's core.
 But since the tidal stripping would primarily affect the GC's lowest-$m$ stars, fluctuating tides may have little influence on $\sigma$ at $m$ above average in a GC (${\approx}0.5\,\Msun$, i.e., readily observable $m$), preserving the $m$--$\sigma$ correlation.
 We intend to explore such cases in future work, further examine the impact of unresolved binaries, and search for an $m$--$\sigma$ relation in observed streams.
 Regarding the latter, we have performed an initial search, finding suggestive evidence for an $m$--$\sigma$ correlation in the nearest GC stream (from the core-collapsed GC NGC~6397).
 But we defer concrete analysis to future work due to a desire for higher sample purity and concern that the correlation also appeared in the stream's background.

+While we do not expect different choices of a static MW potential to effect the results, as it adds no dynamics capable of reversing or washing out the m-sigma correlation, it is possible that fluctuating tides originating from an evolving MW potential (or an eccentric cluster orbit) could sufficiently enhance tidal stripping of low-energy ejecta from the star cluster periphery to wash out/reduce the strength of our m–sigma relation (i.e., by reducing the fraction of strong encounter ejecta in the stream).

 \begin{contribution} N.C.W. conceived the project and led the data analysis and paper write-up.
 A.B. oversaw project progress, providing frequent input on content and interpretation. \end{contribution}